dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:40-43 %}

-{% aside 'Important!' %}
-When using a `defaultRoute` in the routing configuration, the `router` will need to be started after the projector is appended.
-{% endaside %}

-To initialize the routing:

-1. Set the registry on the projector
+To initialize the routing, set the registry as a property on the projector.
-2. Call the `start` method on the `router` instance.

 Next, we will create `outlets` to control when our widgets are displayed.